Medicine 3.0 for men: How to make prevention your default

 Medicine 3.0 sounds big, but the execution is simple.
 Measure what matters, act early, and keep adjusting.

-1. Start with smarter testing that matches your risks: Ask for prevention oriented labs that look beyond a basic annual panel.
-This often includes metabolic markers like fasting glucose and more specific cardiovascular risk markers like ApoB, which may better reflect vascular risk than traditional tests for some men.[3]
-If low testosterone is on the table, ask for guideline based testing: at least two early morning total testosterone measurements (and free testosterone in selected situations, depending on assay and binding protein context), interpreted alongside symptoms and contributing factors like sleep and body composition.[4],
+- Start with smarter testing that matches your risks: Ask for prevention oriented labs that look beyond a basic annual panel.
+This often includes metabolic markers like fasting glucose and more specific cardiovascular risk markers like ApoB, which can add risk information beyond a standard lipid panel for some men.[6]
+If low testosterone is on the table, ask for repeat morning testing from 07:00 to 11:00 that includes total testosterone, direct free testosterone, LH, and FSH so clinicians can classify the pattern as primary or secondary hypogonadism before treatment decisions are made; on this site, low testosterone means total testosterone below 350 ng/dL and/or direct free testosterone below 10 pg/mL.[4]
+[8]

-2. Use lifestyle and targeted therapy, not just reassurance: According to Attia’s Medicine 3.0 framework, physicians should prescribe lifestyle changes such as increasing exercise, improving micronutrient intake, cutting ultra processed foods, and aiming for 8 hours of sleep.
+- Use lifestyle and targeted therapy, not just reassurance: Within Attia’s Medicine 3.0 framework, physicians should prescribe lifestyle changes such as increasing exercise, improving micronutrient intake, cutting ultra processed foods, and aiming for 8 hours of sleep.[1]
 For glucose trending high, discuss early interventions with your clinician.
-The Medicine 3.0 example includes metformin as a preventive option in select men before diabetes develops., [1] For testosterone, treatment should match the diagnosis and goals.
-In men with secondary hypogonadism who want to preserve fertility, clinicians may consider therapies that stimulate endogenous testosterone production (for example, SERMs or hCG) rather than exogenous testosterone; these uses are off label in many settings and require monitoring and shared decision making.
-Testosterone replacement can be appropriate when clearly indicated, with attention to benefits, risks, and follow up labs.[4],
+In selected men with prediabetes, metformin may be considered alongside intensive lifestyle change before diabetes develops.[2]
+For testosterone, treatment should match the classification and goals.
+In men with secondary or functional hypogonadism, Enclomiphene is the first option when preserving fertility or restoring endogenous testosterone production is a priority.
+Exogenous testosterone suppresses LH and FSH, which can reduce sperm production and fertility, so Testosterone Cypionate is generally reserved for primary hypogonadism or for men who have an inadequate response to Enclomiphene.[8]
+[9]

-3. Monitor, iterate, and avoid “set it and forget it” care: Technology can make follow through easier.
-Continuous glucose monitors can help some men see how food, sleep, and training move glucose in real time, which can improve decision making day to day.
+- Monitor, iterate, and avoid “set it and forget it” care: Technology can make follow through easier.
+Continuous glucose monitors can help some men see how food, sleep, and training move glucose in real time, which can improve decision making day to day.[3]
 Pair that with scheduled rechecks of key biomarkers so you are not relying on vibes.
-If you are looking for a clinician relationship with more time and access, Medicine 3.0 adjacent routes include longevity focused practices, functional medicine, or concierge medicine, which is a subscription model that can improve availability and dialogue.
+If you are looking for a clinician relationship with more time and access, seek a clinician or service such as Veedma that can review 40 plus biomarkers or your existing labs, classify hypogonadism correctly, choose Enclomiphene first when appropriate, use Testosterone Cypionate only when clinically indicated, and monitor results over time.

 Myth vs fact